adayao64/wysdom-test/README.md

-All codes of project in wysdom-exam folder.
+All codes of project in wysdom-test folder.
 It is root folder.

 ## Running the app

 1. Open the terminal, From the root folder, run this command to build the app: ./gradlew build

-2. Open the terminal, From the root folder, Run the app: java -jar build/libs/wysdom-test-0.0.1-SNAPSHOT.jar world+cup julie (Note: world+cup julie are search key, you can enter multiple search keys, please use space to split them)
+2. Open the terminal, From the root folder, Run the app: java -jar build/libs/wysdom-test-0.0.1-SNAPSHOT.jar worldcup julie (Note: world+cup julie are search key, you can enter multiple search keys, please use space to split them)

    or from the root folder using springBoot: ./gradlew bootRun